PLAN YOUR TRIP

 Of those travelling with a phone, 83% take photos on international trips, while 85% do so on domestic holidays.

-Baby Boomers are more likely to be seen using their phones during domestic trips rather than international trips.
+Those between 55-75 are more likely to be seen using their phones during domestic trips rather than international trips.
 And, 92% bring their smartphones with them on domestic trips while just 54% do so on international trips.
-Boomers also keep their smartphone on them 72% of the time on domestic trips compared to just 52% of the time on international holidays.
+This demographic also keep their smartphone on them 72% of the time on domestic trips compared to just 52% of the time on international holidays.
 On both domestic and international trips, smartphones are most commonly used by Boomers to take photos.
 Just 7% don’t intend to use a smartphone on holiday at all.

 78% of Boomers are members of an airline loyalty programme.

-76% of Boomers are members of a hotel loyalty programme.
+76% are members of a hotel loyalty programme.

-40% of boomers are enrolled in a car hire loyalty programme.
+40% are enrolled in a car hire loyalty programme.

-27% of boomers are members of a cruise loyalty programme.
+27% are members of a cruise loyalty programme.

-We already know that Baby Boomers like to plan their travel in advance and find the best deals on their trips, and one way to do this is through loyalty programmes.
-Airline loyalty programmes are the most popular travel-related loyalty scheme amongst Baby Boomers.
-Boomers often prefer to travel via plane when taking a trip and so, 78% of Boomers are members of an airline loyalty programme.
-Boomers are always on the hunt for a good hotel deal, with just over 75% of the generation being members of a hotel loyalty programme.
+We already know that this generation like to plan their travel in advance and find the best deals on their trips, and one way to do this is through loyalty programmes.
+Airline loyalty programmes are the most popular travel-related loyalty scheme amongst this generation.
+Those aged 55-75 often prefer to travel via plane when taking a trip and so, 78% of Boomers are members of an airline loyalty programme.
+They are always on the hunt for a good hotel deal, with just over 75% of the generation being members of a hotel loyalty programme.

-57% of Boomers are motivated to travel to see family and friends, 48% travel to rejuvenate and relax, and 47% are motivated by getting away from everyday life.
-These are the top reasons for Boomers to travel.
+57% are motivated to travel to see family and friends, 48% travel to rejuvenate and relax, and 47% are motivated by getting away from everyday life.

-53% of boomers are interested in eating a meal with locals while travelling internationally, whereas 42% are during a domestic trip.
+53% are interested in eating a meal with locals while travelling internationally, whereas 42% are during a domestic trip.

-50% of boomers are interested in touring with locals on an international trip, whereas just 24% are on a domestic trip.
+50% like touring with locals on an international trip, whereas just 24% are on a domestic trip.

 22% of boomers are interested in staying with locals on domestic or international trips.

-We have a good idea of the how and the where, but why do Baby Boomers travel and what do they like to do when they’re away?
-The top travel motivations for Boomers are to see family and friends, rejuvenate and relax and to get away from normal, everyday life.
+We have a good idea of the how and the where, but why does this generation travel and what do they like to do when they’re away?
+The top travel motivations for this demographic are to see family and friends, rejuvenate and relax and to get away from normal, everyday life.
 Compared to Boomers, Millennials and Gen Xers find more motivation and satisfying a craving for adventure.

 Despite this, more Boomers are interested in eating a meal and touring with locals on an international trip than they are on a domestic trip.
-Baby Boomers are more than willing to leave behind the normal and everyday to instead explore something new.
+They are more than willing to leave behind the normal and every day to instead explore something new.